How to make an after-tax personal contribution through your employer

 6. Check that you’re eligible to make contributions

 You can only contribute extra to your super if you’re under the age of 65.
-If you’re between 65 and 75, you must have worked at least 40 hours in a period of 30 days in the current financial year.
+If you’re between 65 and 75, you must have worked at least 40 hours in a period of 30 days in the current financial year, or if you are exempt from the work test.

 7. Confirm your super account